-- begin at "The Divine Author of the Old Testament Highlighted How the Old (Mosaic) Covenant Was Established, Enforced, & Enjoyed" - - 17.
+- begin at "The Divine Author of the Old Testament Highlighted How the Old (Mosaic) Covenant Was Established, Enforced, & Enjoyed" - ▷ stop at "Synthesis & Conclusion" - 17.
 True/False: The Prophets are dominated by a positive thrust, giving voice to the faithful remnant that hoped in the consummation of God's kingdom.